-The provider should use person-centered counseling approaches, such as the PATH Framework, to determine the client’s reproductive life goals, which will then guide the conversation around pregnancy intention, including exploring contraceptive options.
+The provider should use person-centered counseling approaches, such as the PATH Framework, to determine the client’s reproductive life goals.
+This will then guide the conversation around pregnancy intention, including exploring contraceptive options.

 Many in the sexual and reproductive healthcare field may be familiar with the concept of assessing for a client’s reproductive life plan (RLP).
-But please note that experts have recently encouraged the use of updated and more inclusive language, referring to this practice as assessing for reproductive life goals (RLG).
+But please note that we follow the practice of using the updated and more inclusive language, referring to this practice as assessing for reproductive life goals (RLG).

-Finally, the provider should offer education (see Toolkit sections on Preventing Pregnancy, Becoming Pregnant and Fine Either Way) and referral(s) appropriately.
+The provider should offer education (see Toolkit sections on Preventing Pregnancy, Becoming Pregnant and Fine Either Way, below) and provide appropriate referral(s).

 Explore the information and resources below to learn more about different approaches to engaging in person-centered contraceptive counseling and exploring a client’s reproductive life goals: